-With this in mind, we've set ourselves a bit of a challenge for the end of May.
-Plogolution will be plogging the length of the Thames from the source to the Thames barrier.
+With this in mind, we set ourselves a bit of a challenge for the end of May 2019.
+Plogolution plogged the length of the Thames from the source to the Thames barrier.

 That's 184 miles.
 In 6 days.
 And picking up a LOT of rubbish on the way.

-We want to document everything we pick up along the way so we can highlight problem areas as well as demonstrate the huge littering problem we face.
+We documented everything we picked up along the way so we could highlight problem areas as well as demonstrate the huge littering problem we face.